mvysny/mvysny.github.io/_posts/2022-9-27-networking-lenovo-t14s-sucks.md

 Workaround is to upgrade your access point.
 This only happens when I create an access point on my phone, with WiFi 5 or lower.
 Enable Wifi 6 in your phone.

+## Docking Station

+ThinkPad's docking station is utter crap - the monitor and/or the usb keyboard wouldn't randomly connect/power up, once per week-ish.
+The only way is to unplug the docking station from the power cable, then plug it in again.

 ## Conclusion

 It's so fucking irritating, piece of crap, avoid.